JeremyRand/namecoin.org/docs/faq/index.md

 If you are only using Namecoin to look up names (e.g. browsing .bit domains), then you do not need to encrypt or back up your wallet.

 ### How much does it cost to register a domain (a.k.a. a name)?
-The cost includes a network fee and a transaction fee.
-As of 2014-8-01 the network fee is 0.01 NMC and the transaction fee is 0.005 NMC.
+The cost includes a registration fee and a transaction fee.
+As of 2014-8-01 the registration fee is 0.01 NMC and the transaction fee is 0.005 NMC.
 There are plans to make this more dynamic.

 ### How do I obtain namecoins?
 Can i mine them?
 You can mine them alongside bitcoins or trade them, see [How to get Namecoins](https://wiki.namecoin.info/index.php?title=How_to_get_Namecoins).

-### Who gets the network fee?
+### Who gets the registration fee?
-The network fees are destroyed by the transaction.
+The registration fees are destroyed by the transaction.
 Nobody gets them.

 ### Who gets the transaction fee?
 The miners do, just like in Bitcoin.
 The standard transaction fee is 0.005 NMC.
 You can increase this amount if you want to improve the chance that the transaction will be processed as soon as possible.

 ### How long are names good for?
 You have to execute an update on a name every 35,999 blocks at the latest (between 200 and 250 days), otherwise it expires.
-Usually there are no network fees for updates.
+Usually there are no registration fees for updates.
 There is a fee of 0.005 NMC, however, if you update very early.

 ### How do i browse a .bit domain?